Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 What we are asking

 Deny NPDES Permit No. TN0027278.
-Do not grant an 80% capacity expansion to a company that cannot safely operate what it already has.
+Do not grant an 80% capacity expansion Limestone Water/CSWR

 Kids in River Rest can't play in the creek behind their homes.
 The back field where they used to play sports and camp out — families call it the "Poop Field" now, because it floods with sewage when it rains.
 Manholes sit open and unattended.
 The smell reaches people's porches.

-In March 2025, 200,000 gallons of raw sewage poured into Cartwright Creek and the Harpeth River.
-Another 57,000 gallons followed in April.
-In July, multiple overflows triggered public health warnings and emergency response.
-This wasn't a freak accident — it was the worst in a decade-long pattern of failure: 68 violations in a single year, over $100,000 in state fines, broken equipment, moldy tools, lab samples stored next to food.
+In March 2025, 200,000 gallons of raw sewage poured into Cartwright Creek and the Harpeth River.[2]
+Another 57,000 gallons followed in April.[2]
+In July, multiple overflows triggered public health warnings and emergency response.[18]
+This wasn't a freak accident — it was the worst in a decade-long pattern of failure: 68 environmental violations in a single year (2018 audit record)[1], over $100,000 in state fines[1], broken equipment, moldy tools, lab samples stored next to food.

 The company responsible — Central States Water Resources — promised to fix all of this when it bought the system in 2021.
 Nearly four years later, performance didn't improve.
 It got worse.
 And now they're asking Tennessee to let them run an even bigger, more complex facility.

 This isn't just a local problem.
-CSWR customers in six states report the same pattern: acquire failing systems, raise rates 200–350%, and fail to deliver.
-Mississippi regulators denied their rate increase.
-Kentucky's Attorney General called their acquisition plans "sincerely worrying."
-In Texas, KSAT's investigation into brown, chlorinated water led to two new state laws.
-And CSWR's own engineering director testified under oath about raw sewage and pathogens dumping into creeks "where maybe kids play."
+CSWR customers in multiple states report the same pattern: acquire failing systems, raise rates 200–350%, and fail to deliver.[11]
+The Mississippi PSC 2-1 decision (Feb.
+2025) led to the denial of rate increases based on service quality failure.[12]
+Kentucky's Attorney General called their acquisition plans "sincerely worrying."[14]
+In Texas, KSAT's investigation into brown, chlorinated water led to two new state laws.[16]
+And in Mississippi, CSWR's own engineer testified about raw sewage and pathogens dumping into creeks "where maybe kids play."[11]

-The Harpeth River has been impaired for phosphorus for 21 years.
+The Harpeth River has been impaired for phosphorus for 21 years.[25]
 Tennessee law says you cannot add more of the pollutant that's already killing the river.
-TDEC has failed for 10 years to complete the legally required pollution reduction plan.
-And when Franklin — an excellent operator on the same river — sought a smaller 33% expansion, TDEC imposed strict conditions including a zero net increase commitment and proven optimization.
-Limestone, a far worse operator seeking a far larger expansion, faces none of those requirements.
+And when Franklin — an excellent operator on the same river — sought a 33% expansion, TDEC imposed strict conditions including a zero net increase commitment and proven optimization.[8]
+It stands to reason that Limestone should be subject to, at minimum, the same stringent requirements.

 Expansion is a reward for success, not a remedy for failure.